-1 hearing before the department's office of dispute resolution pursuant to the provisions of the Montana 2 Administrative Procedure Act.
+- 2 (f)(d) The department shall issue a license or endorsement within 5 days of approving an application or renewal. - (7)(8) Review of a rejection of an application or renewal may be conducted as a contested case hearing before the department's office of dispute resolution pursuant to the provisions of the Montana Administrative Procedure Act. - (a) A person may appeal any decision of the department of revenue concerning the issuance, rejection, suspension, or revocation of a license provided for by this chapter to the district court of the first judicial district in the county in which the person operates or proposes to operate.
+If a person operates or seeks to operate in more than one county, the person may seek judicial review in the district court with jurisdiction over actions arising in any of the counties where it operates or seeks to operate. - (b) An appeal pursuant to subsection (8)(a) must be made by filing a complaint setting forth the grounds for relief and the nature of relief demanded with the district court within 30 days following receipt of notice of the department's final decision. - (8)(9) Licenses and endorsements issued to adult-use providers and adult-use marijuana-infused products providers under this chapter must be renewed annually. - (9)(10) (a) The department shall provide the names and phone numbers of adult-use providers and adult-use marijuana infused products providers persons licensed under this chapter and the city, town, or county where registered licensed premises and testing laboratories are located to the public on the department's website.
+The Except as provided in subsection (10)(b), the department may not disclose the physical location or address of an adult-use provider, adult-use marijuana infused products provider, adult-use dispensary, or testing laboratory a marijuana business. - (b) The department may share the physical location or address of a marijuana business with another state agency, political subdivision, and the state fire marshal. - (10)(11) The department may not prohibit an adult-use provider, adult-use marijuana-infused products provider, a cultivator, manufacturer, or adult-use dispensary licensee operating in compliance with the requirements of this chapter from operating at a shared location with a provider, marijuana-infused products provider, or dispensary as defined in 50-46-302 if the provider, marijuana-infused products provider, or dispensary is owned by the same narson madical mariiuana dienancary aloportodi y lo ovirtod by the same person medical manjuana uisperisary.

-- (a) A person may appeal any decision of the department of revenue concerning the issuance, rejection, suspension, or revocation of a license provided for by this chapter to the district court of the first judicial district. - (b) An appeal pursuant to subsection (8)(a) must be made by filing a complaint setting forth the grounds for relief and the nature of relief demanded with the district court within 30 days following receipt of notice of the department's final decision. - (8)(9) Licenses and endorsements issued to adult-use providers and adult-use marijuana-infused products providers under this chapter must be renewed annually. - (9)(10) (a) The department shall provide the names and phone numbers of adult-use providers and adult-use marijuana-infused products providers-persons licensed under this chapter and the city, town, or county where registered-licensed premises and testing laboratories are located to the public on the department's website.
-The Except as provided in subsection (10)(b), the department may not disclose the physical location or address of an adult-use provider, adult-use marijuana-infused products provider, adult-use dispensary, or testing laboratory a marijuana business. - (b) The department may share the physical location or address of a marijuana business with another state agency, political subdivision, and the state fire marshal. - (10)(11) The department may not prohibit an adult-use provider, adult-use marijuana-infused products provider, a cultivator, manufacturer, or adult-use dispensary licensee operating in compliance with the requirements of this chapter from operating at a shared location with a provider, marijuana-infused products provider, or dispensary as defined in50-46-302if the provider, marijuana-infused products provider, or dispensary is owned by the same person medical marijuana dispensary. - (11)(12) The department may not adopt rules requiring a consumer to provide an adult-use provider, adult-use marijuana-infused products provider, or adult-use dispensary a licensee with identifying information other than government-issued identification to determine the consumer's age or require the recording of personal information about consumers other than information typically required in a retail transaction.
+(11)(12) The department may not adopt rules requiring a consumer to provide an adult-use provider, adult-use marijuana-infused products provider, or adult-use dispensary a licensee with identifying information other than government-issued identification to determine the consumer's age or require the recording of personal information about consumers other than information typically required in a retail transaction.
 A licensee that scans a person's driver's license using an electronic reader to determine the person's age: